Brittle

 I was my own Prophet.

-And the breeze eventually passed,
+The breeze eventually passed,

-And Billions of Pieces were scattered.
+And Billions of Pieces scattered.

 “Look within to find peace,”